-Hence it clearly states that analysis of test with success gap can help you in knowing the areas where you should focus your energies.
+Hence it clearly states that analysis of tests with a success gap can help you in knowing the areas where you should focus your energies.

 6. Note making of your weak areas and important formulas can rectify the same.

-7. Revision is very important it should be kept for end this practice should be followed on weekly (chapterwise) and monthly (unit-wise) basis.
+7. Revision is very important it should be kept for end this practice should be followed on a weekly (chapter-wise) and monthly (unit-wise) basis.